-More than one quarter (28.2%) of parents or guardians fear that the household's living standard will decline if the child stops working.
-In respect of a further 24.5% of children, parents or guardians say that the household will not be able to afford living expenses, while in 21.6% of cases they say that the household enterprise will not operate properly.
+More than one quarter (28.2%) of parents and guardians fear that the household's living standard will decline if the child stops working.
+In respect of a further 24.5% of children, parents and guardians say that the household will not be able to afford living expenses, while in 21.6% of cases they say that the household enterprise will not operate properly.

 When the working children themselves were asked what will happen if they stop working, 40.9% responded that nothing will happen, 29.0% said that their parents will lose someone to assist them and 23.2% reported that they will not be able to assist family or parents.
+Younger children were more likely than older to say that nothing will happen.